+Wildlife trade is any sale or exchange of wild animal and plant resources by people.
 Wildlife trade is an issue at the heart of the tension between biodiversity conservation and human development.
 Whether for medicine, construction, food or culture, a huge proportion of our trade, economy and way of life is entirely reliant upon wildlife products.

 The legal trade in wildlife products is often overshadowed by wildlife crime and illegal trade.
 It involves thousands of different fauna and flora species, provides a source of income for millions of producers, raw materials for businesses and local collectors, and a staggering array of goods for hundreds of millions of consumers.
 It plays an undeniably fundamental role in regional, national, and international economies.